NotAShelf/notashelf.dev/posts/curse-of-knowing.md

 - Knowing when to stop.

 This is what I'm trying to learn now.
 After the excitement.
 After the obsession.
-After the burnout.I'm trying to let things stay a little broken.
+After the burnout.
+I'm trying to let things stay a little broken.
 Because I've realized I don't want to _fix everything_.
 I just want to feel OK in a world that often isn't.
 I can fix something, but not everything.